sparkflows/writing-new-node/docs/README_Checkout_Code_And_Build.md

 ### Install the Fire jar to the local maven repository

-Writing new Node depends on the Fire jar file.
-The Fire jar file provides the parent class for any new Node.
-Use the below commands to install the fire jar in your local maven repo.
+Writing new node depends on the Fire jar file.
+The Fire jar file provides the parent class for any new node.
+Use the commands below to install  fire jar in your local maven repo.

     mvn install:install-file -Dfile=fire-spark_2_1-core-3.1.0.jar -DgroupId=fire  -DartifactId=fire-spark_2_1-core  -Dversion=3.1.0 -Dpackaging=jar